steamdeck/attgnext/PRD_Image_Management_Dashboard.md

 ### 2. Product Overview

-The Image Management Dashboard is a comprehensive admin tool designed to manage all images across the Digitom NextJS website.
+The Image Management Dashboard is a comprehensive admin tool designed to manage all images across the AT Tech Global NextJS website.
 It provides centralized control over image metadata, SEO optimization, and content management with an intuitive interface for administrators.

 ### 3. Business Objectives